 - Access salary insights when browsing jobs.
 LinkedIn Salary gives job seekers some insight into salaries, bonuses, and equity data for specific roles.

 - Send up to 3 InMail messages per month.

 - Can pay monthly and stop at any time.
 As a job seeker there is little value to subscribing for a year.

 One level up is Premium Business, which offers 15 InMail messages, advanced search filters, unlimited searches in your extended network and additional company data.
 Premium Business is available at a rate of $47.99 per month if paid for 12 months upfront and $59.99 per month.
 This reduces the cost of InMail to $4 a pop.
 Ironically this might be a better bet, even for an impoverished job seeker.

 There are many who support a Premium membership but there do seem to be some downsides or at best unknowns for job seekers.

 1. Limited data on success rates

 The internet is full of “how to” posts on contacting recruiters and hiring managers using LinkedIn, including email templates and the psychology of communication.
-What is less forthcoming is the response rate.
-There are plenty of stats for recruiters and even an analytics function showing the data around mails in terms of content and timing, to allow recruiters to improve their results.
+What is less forthcoming is the response rate. function showing the data around mails in terms of content and timing, to allow recruiters to improve their results.
 But there seems to be nothing much, if anything at all, on the user experience for candidates.
 This suggests that the results are possibly not that fantastic because if they were, LinkedIn would tell us.
 Right?

 Stacy Donovan Zapar replied in detail.
 She said via Twitter that she was “Pretty sure that LinkedIn keeps this stuff under wraps.”